PM-League/PM-League.github.io/book/PM/eac.md

 Instead, if data is available, a statistical approach (e.g., regression analysis) can be adopted.

 From the activity perspective, if no data is available, the next decision involves the _level_ of reliability one wants to achieve. \
-If assumptions can be made about the past performance reflecting the future one, the analytical approach by EVM can be used to quantify the cost and schedule performance indexes to date and compute the $cEAC$ or $sEAC$. \
+If assumptions can be made about the past performance reflecting the future one, the analytical approach by EVM can be used to quantify the cost and schedule performance indexes to date and compute the cEAC or sEAC. \
 When such an assumption does not hold, one can make use of Bayesian probability. \
 When historical data is present, one must further investigate its horizon of reliability. \
 For near future activities, information can be inferred from sources external to the project system. \